 You can use the gradient and masking brush tools cumulatively, meaning that you can add to or subtract from the current mask.
-However, if you select the AI Quick Mask tool, it will replace any existing masks on that pane or layer.
+However, if you select the Al Quick Mask or Original Quick Mask tools, it will replace any existing masks on that pane or layer.
+However, once you've created a mask with the Quick Mask tools, you can add and refine that mask with the other tools.